therootcompany/go-gitver/examples/basic/README.md

 ```

 Note: If the source is distributed in a non-git tarball then
-`generated-version.go` will not be output, and whatever
+`version-generated.go` will not be output, and whatever
 version info is in `package main` will remain as-is.

 If you would prefer the build process to fail (i.e. in a CI/CD pipeline),